testpress/developer.testpress.in/source/includes/_attempts.md

 Parameter | Description
 --------- | -----------
-id | The unique id of the attempt to be update
+id | The unique id of the attempt to update

 ## End an attempt